 This is a great restaurant.
 They have the best bread.

-Well, the problem is that there’s only one restaurant mentioned.
+Here’s the problem with Sentence #2 above: There’s only one “great restaurant” mentioned.
 So if “restaurant” is singular, you can’t use “they.”
 You have to say “it.”
 Like this:

 This is a great restaurant.
 It has the best bread.